NOAA-GFDL/fre-cli/README.md

 ### **MANIFEST.in**

 * In the case where non-python files like templates, examples, and outputs are to be included in the fre-cli package, MANIFEST.in can provide the solution.
 Ensure that the file exists within the correct folder, and add a line to the MANIFEST.in file saying something like `include fre/subTool/fileName.fileExtension`
+    - For more efficiency, if there are multiple files of the same type needed, the MANIFEST.in addition can be something like `recursive-include fre/subTool *.fileExtension` which would recursively include every file matching that fileExtension within the specified directory and its respective subdirectories

 ### **Example /fre Directory Structure**
 ```